Reptiles and amphibians are two creatures that are often interchanged wrongly.

 However, their eyes can only visualize a limited range of colors.
 Amphibians cannot distinguish between colors because their vision is restricted to a narrow band of the color spectrum.

-But reptiles’ eyes tend to be well-developed, with a more advanced color sense and visual depth.
+However, reptiles’ eyes tend to be well-developed, with a more advanced sense of color and visual depth.

-Reptiles have a wide range of color spectrums and can visualize and distinguish different colors.
+Reptiles have various color spectrums and can visualize and distinguish different colors.

 7. Difference in Appendages and Defense Mechanism

-The way these creatures defend themselves and the nature of their limbs is also a noteworthy difference between reptiles and amphibians.
+The way these creatures defend themselves and the nature of their limbs are also noteworthy differences between reptiles and amphibians.

-Most amphibians have short forelimbs and long hind limbs with webbed digits.
-Hence their primary mode of movement is swimming and jumping.
+Most amphibians have short forelimbs and long hind limbs with webbed digits, so their primary modes of movement are swimming and jumping.

 In contrast, reptiles have more extensive forms of movement, which varies by species.
 Their limbs aid them in running and swimming.

-Some walk slowly, jump, and climb, while others, like snakes, do not have limbs and crawl.
+Some walk slowly, jump, and climb, while others, like snakes, have no limbs and crawl.

 Like most animals, amphibians and reptiles also have adaptive features that help them defend themselves from predators.